On the Digits of Partition Functions: Abstract

 \section{Abstract}

-We address a problem of Douglas and Ono concerning the determination of an upper bound for the smallest integer $n$ such that the partition function of $n$ begins with a string $f$ of digits in base $b$.
-Here we improve previous results of Luca.
+We study a problem of Douglass and Ono concerning the smallest integer $n$ such that the partition function $p(n)$ begins with a specified string of digits $f$ in base $b$.
+By employing an elementary discrepancy framework, we establish new upper bounds that significantly improve upon previous results of Luca.